 My own thoughts are given the circumstances surrounding my birth and the fact that my mother had said it was a difficult birth, I believe more could have been done to prevent my problem, had the midwifery staff not waited so long between my twin’s birth and mine.
 Being born one hour later than my twin sister meant there was a high likelihood I would get into difficulty as my mother was left too long between deliveries.

 Although in the 1960’s when I was born, technology wasn’t as advanced as it is today, I also believe human error could also be a significant factor for babies being born with Cerebral Palsy.
 Errors of judgement, as my case has proved, means the risks could be minimised.

 It’s not just enough to put Cerebral Palsy down to a birth problem.
 Unfortunately it’s become an acceptable part of the birth scenario.
-There are of course cases where premature births are concerned; difficulty around the birth; or something goes wrong at the time of birth or in the womb, but I still feel the problem is we’ve become too complacent about giving birth generally and that needs to change.
+There are of course cases where premature births are concerned, difficulty around the birth; or something goes wrong at the time of birth or in the womb, but I still feel the problem is we’ve become too complacent about births generally and that needs to change.

 It is said that Cerebral Palsy rates have now fallen because of improved care and that must continue.
 I know that if care had have been improved around my birth, my mum wouldn’t have got into difficulty and it is highly likely that I wouldn’t have been born with Cerebral Palsy.